Contemporary Art Institute of Detroit

-The Contemporary Art Institute of Detroit or CAID is a community based non-profit organization.
+The Contemporary Art Institute of Detroit (CAID) is a community-based nonprofit organization in Detroit, Michigan.
+It fosters connections between contemporary artists and the broader public through exhibitions, performances, critical discussions, and educational programs.
 CAID fosters and promotes the link between contemporary arts and contemporary society through exhibitions, performances, critical and public discourse and the funding of contemporary arts and art related activities.